Updated on June 14, 2019

 1. Obtain a Report of Death from the Vietnamese Government (e.g. from the hospital if the American citizen died in a hospital; otherwise the People’s Committee of the Ward where the U.S. citizen died.)

 2. Submit the Report of Death to the American Citizen Services Unit (ACS) of the U.S. Consulate General along with the U.S. passport of the deceased and evidence of the legal representative (ID card of the legal representative, marriage license if the legal representative is the spouse of the deceased, birth certificate if the legal representative is the child of the deceased) in order to obtain a diplomatic note.

 3. Deliver the diplomatic note to the Vietnamese External Relations Office to obtain a Transfer Letter.

-4. Obtain the Vietnamese Extract of Death Certificate from the District or Provincial People’s Committee and have it translated into English (3 copies).
+4. Obtain the Vietnamese Extract of Death Certificate from the District or Provincial People’s Committee and have it translated into English and notarized (2 copies).

 Note: When you arrive at the U.S. Consulate and present the Report of Death from the Vietnamese government so we can begin processing the U.S. Consulate Report of Death Abroad, we will ask you to complete this form with information on the deceased.
 Please complete it in advance of arrival.

 4 Le Duan, District 1, HCMC

 HCMC External Relations Office:

 HCMC Immigration Office: